Vincamine/PipelineRunner/dev-docs/dev-logs/module_overview/Cli_Module_Overview.md

 ## 1. **Introduction**
 The `cli` module is a **command-line interface (CLI) tool** that interacts with the backend module to manage CI/CD pipelines.
 It provides functionalities like:

-- Checking pipeline configurations
+- Checking pipelineEntity configurations
-- Simulating (dry-run) pipeline execution
+- Simulating (dry-run) pipelineEntity execution
 - Running pipelines
-- Fetching pipeline execution reports
+- Fetching pipelineEntity execution reports

 ## 2. **Module Structure**
 The CLI module consists of the following **main components**: